CMSCompOps/wtc-console/README.md

 * `./bin/stop_dev.sh` - this will stop celery workers
 * `docker-compose stop`

+Note: it might take some time for celery workers to stop if they are in longer process.
+You can check if they are still running by executing:

+`ps -ef | grep celery`

 ### Clean up

 Stop Docker development server and remove containers, networks, volumes, and images created by up (to make a fresh start).